Rat Pfink a Boo Boo

-Rat Pfink a Boo Boo is a 1966 American film directed by Ray Dennis Steckler and starring Ron Haydock and Carolyn Brandt.
+Rat Pfink a Boo Boo is a 1966 American superhero comedy film directed by Ray Dennis Steckler and starring Ron Haydock and Carolyn Brandt.
 The first 40 minutes of the film are a straight crime drama, but it jarringly segues into a superhero parody after this.
 The title is alternately explained as a typo that was too expensive to fix (versus the more logical Rat Pfink and Boo Boo) or a stylistic choice.

+In the film, a rock and roll star adopts the secret identity of Rat Pfink to rescue his kidnapped girlfriend.
+A friend of his adopts the identity of Rat Pfink's sidekick Boo Boo.
+They use a vehicle named the "Ratcycle" in homage to the Batcycle.
+The film was reportedly intended as a parody of the campy Batman television series.
+Rat Pfink is a parody of Batman and Boo is a parody of Batman's sidekick Robin.

 Plot

-After murdering an unnamed woman, the villainous "Chain Gang" targets Cee Bee Beaumont, the girlfriend of rock-and-roll star Lonnie Lord.
+After murdering an unnamed woman, the villainous "Chain Gang" targets Cee Bee Beaumont, the girlfriend of rock and roll star Lonnie Lord.
 The Chain Gang harasses, stalks, and eventually abducts Beaumont.

 In order to save his girlfriend, Lord takes on the identity of "Rat Pfink", and his friend, Titus Twimbly, assumes the role of Rat Pfink's sidekick, "Boo Boo".
 On their Ratcycle, the duo eventually manages to track down the Chain Gang.
 After a long chase and the resulting confrontation with the gang, Rat Pfink and Boo Boo rescue Beaumont.
 However, Beaumont is abducted again, this time by "Kogar the Ape", a gorilla that has escaped from a local zoo.
 Kogar easily knocks out Rat Pfink, but his keeper soon comes and collects the ape.
 At the end of the film, Lord performs for everyone at a parade held to honor the heroes.